Wardrobe of Mary, Queen of Scots: Masques and dance costume

+Mary enjoyed dance and the costumed performance of the masque.
 Red and white taffeta masque clothes made by Jacques Senlis in February 1562 were probably intended for the wedding of the Earl of Moray and Mary's friend Agnes Keith, and red and white costumes were made for three lutenists.
 Costumes were made by Mary's tailor Jacques de Senlis for dancers and lute players who performed for Mary and the court during a wedding at Castle Campbell on 10 January 1563.
 They were dressed as shepherds in white taffeta with purses or satchels made of white damask.

 A masque in December 1563 involved three large blue velvet Swiss bonnets and wigs.
 There was also a blue velvet bonnet for Nichola the Fool, and Mademoiselle Rallay was given canvas to fashion wigs.
 The occasion may have been her twenty-first birthday, where she tired herself with "dancing over long".
 Mary's tailor Jehan de Compiegne made costumes from orange "changing" or shot taffeta for a masque at a banquet in February 1565 at Holyrood Palace, with a smaller costume in the same fabric for a young girl at court.
 The event was held in the ballroom or salle du balle at Holyrood Palace.

 The English ambassador Thomas Randolph described the Twelfth Night or Shrovetide masques and banquets of February 1564.
 The four Maries and the queen's ladies wore white and black at one banquet.
 Costumed figures represented Eros, Chastity, and Mutual Love (the love of the two sister sovereigns, Mary and Elizabeth).
 Verses were sung or recited as the courses were brought in by gentlemen wearing black and white.
 Mary herself in white and black with white and black lace at her neck wore no other jewels except a diamond ring, a gift from Elizabeth I, worn as a pendant.
 In Randolph's words:The Queen of the Bean (Mary Fleming) that day was in cloath of silver, her head, her neck, her shoulders, the rest of her body, so besett with stones, that more in our whole jewell house wer not to be found.
 The Queene herselfe apparalled that day in collours whyt and black, no nether (other) jewell or gold about her that day bot the ring that I brought her from the Queen's Majestie (Elizabeth) hanging at her breast with a lace of whyt and black about her neck.
 The cheare that day was great.